-We’re pretty sure U.S. federal and state taxes as an expat are the last thing on your mind.
+Do US citizens living abroad need to file state taxes?
+Maybe.
+We’re pretty sure these types of taxes as an expat are the last thingon your mind.
 As an American expat, you’re too busy adjusting to the culture and navigating your way through the foreign country you now call home!

-The need to file a return is mainly determined by three factors:
+The need to file a state tax return is mainly determined by three factors:

 - The legitimacy of your domicile (legal residence) abroad (meaning, your place abroad should be legit and believable for the IRS)

 - If you maintain or have an abode (permanent residence) in your former state

 - If you are still making income in your state and thus owe state taxes as an expat

 We’ll walk you through these three factors more specifically…

 A domicile is your legal residence, and if you’re a US citizen moving abroad, it’s important to have evidence of the established domicile abroad for yourself, the state you’re leaving, and the IRS.

 How can you prove you legally reside abroad?

 - Rental lease or housing contract in your name